sanbales/brewmaster/README.md

 # brewmaster
-A model-based framework to assist breweries in optimizing their processes
+A model-based framework to assist breweries in optimizing their processes.

 # Install
 You can pip install the package using this command: